Blurred image of people walking on a sunlit street, symbolising collective movement and the push for industry reform through group litigation.

 In response to group litigation pressures, companies may conduct regular internal audits and risk assessments to identify potential vulnerabilities.
 By addressing risks before they escalate, companies demonstrate a commitment to accountability and reduce the likelihood of litigation.

-The power of group litigation industry reform
+The power of group litigation in industry reform

 The impact of group litigation reaches far beyond the courtroom.
 It creates a ripple effect, pressuring industries to improve standards, comply with regulations, and respect consumer rights – often leading to sweeping reforms that benefit society as a whole.